labmccormick/WLSplot/README.md

 ![plot](./pictures/figure1.jpg?raw=true)

-The WLS_autoplot() function in this library recognizes, transforms, and plots raw worm lifespan data into Kaplan-Meir survival curves.
+The WLS_autoplot() function in this library recognizes, transforms, and plots raw worm lifespan data into Kaplan-Meier survival curves.
 This function has the flexibility to analyze RNAi, mutant/genotype, or drug/treatment experiments while integrating crucial experimental information into the output image, as seen above.

 # Setting up WLSplot